 In other words, there are a lot of perks from credit cards made specifically for digital nomads.

 However, traveling with credit cards isn't all roses, either.
 When on the move constantly, credit card fraud is harder to automatically detect.
 We keep an eye on all our charges through Personal Capital to prevent problems.
-If traveling international, your bank may shut everything down and make you come back to the US to access your money even with a phone call beforehand to let them know where you will be.
+If traveling internationally, your bank may shut everything down and make you come back to the US to access your money even with a phone call beforehand to let them know where you will be.

 Some banks might be better at this than others.
 But, we've personally seen international travelers return to the U.S. just to free up the funds in their bank account due to “false” fraud protection.
 It can (and does) happen.

 Setting up an emergency fund is especially important when traveling as we do not have our support network to fall back on.
 We may need to shell out quite a bit of money for a vehicle, a medical emergency or something else, and in those times, we can't afford to worry about where the money is going to come from.

 For example, in 2017 we had a major tire blowout.
 At 70 MPH through the nothingness of western Utah, our left rear tire exploded.
 The heat built up and the tire's sidewall gave way.
 We dove off to the side of the road and waited for rescue.
 Over the next week, we replaced all four tires along with a new diesel fuel tank for our truck (because the explosion damaged it, too).

 Our emergency fund made paying for that little unexpected adventure purely an inconvenience, not a stressful financial ordeal.
 That's what emergency funds are made for, after all.